 Niles is a somewhat small city located in the state of Michigan.
-With a population of 11,332 people and ten constituent neighborhoods, Niles is the 97th largest community in Michigan.
+With a population of 11,988 people and ten constituent neighborhoods, Niles is the 97th largest community in Michigan.

-Niles is a somewhat ethnically-diverse city.
+Niles is a very ethnically-diverse city.
 The people who call Niles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Niles residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Niles include Irish, English, Polish, and Dutch.
+Important ancestries of people in Niles include German, Irish, English, Polish, and Dutch.

 The most common language spoken in Niles is English.
 Other important languages spoken here include Polish and Italian.